 Economic Planning Study Requests

 Requests to perform an economic planning study also must be submitted to the CAISO within 2 weeks after the first stakeholder meeting at the same time that the study plan comments are due.
 Economic planning study requests must identify the congested transmission element (binding constraint), limiting facilities, or other matters to be studied, as specified in the tariff.
 The request should also include other information supporting the potential for increased future congestion on the binding constraint.
-Requests may also include potential mitigation plans for the identified congested element.

-As discussed below, such planning study requests can include attributes in addition to congestion mitigation such as reducing long term local reliability needs (which are only evaluated on an annual basis at this time), increasing the value of certain reliability projects.
+Requests may also include potential mitigation plans for the identified congested element and may include attributes such as reducing long term local reliability needs (which are only evaluated on an annual basis at this time), increasing the value of certain reliability projects.

 Unified Planning Assumptions and Study Plan